Ray Milland: Household Cavalry

 Prior to becoming an actor, Milland served in the Royal Horse Guards of the Household Cavalry, in 1925.
 An expert shot, he became a member of his squadron's rifle team, winning many prestigious competitions, including the Bisley Match in England.
 He won the British Army Championship in both pistol and rifle marksmanship.

 While he was stationed in London, Milland met a dancer, Margot St Leger, and through her was introduced to the American actress Estelle Brody.
 Brody queried Milland's commitment to his army career, which led him into buying himself out of the army in 1928 with the hope of becoming an actor.
 (According to one account, he was able to support himself with a £17,000 inheritance from his aunt.
 Another said that he was forced to drop out when his father refused to continue subsidising him.)

 Career

 Name

-It is suggested that Milland's adopted name is derived as a fusion of that of his step father Mullane and a locality in his home town of Neath known as 'The Millands' (The Mill Lands).
+It is suggested that Milland's adopted name is derived as a fusion of that of his stepfather Mullane and a locality in his home town of Neath known as 'The Millands' (The Mill Lands).
 In his early acting career he was billed both as Spike Milland and Raymond Milland.